djwhsdj/djwhsdj1.github.io/_news/announcement_2.md

 related_posts: false
 ---

-A paper is accepted at DATE 2025
+A paper was accepted at DATE 2025